International Economics (Unit 1)

 Limitation of Theories of Specialization:

-i.
+Some of the most important limitation of theories of specialization are as follows:i.
 Theories of absolute and comparative advantage lay emphasis on specialization with an assumption that countries are driven only by the impulse of maximization of production and consumption.
 However, the attainment of economic efficiency in a specialized field may not be the only goal of countries.
 For instance, the Middle East countries have spent enormous resources and pursued a sustained strategy in developing their agriculture and horticulture sector, in which these countries have very high absolute and comparative disadvantage, so as to become self-reliant.

 ii.
 Specialization in one commodity or product may not necessarily result in efficiency gains.
 The production and export of more than one product often have a synergistic effect on developing the overall efficiency levels.